cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 This accelerates a workflow by avoiding the step of returning the data to the manager.
 If a temporary file is unexpectedly lost due to the crash or failure of a worker, then the task that created it will be re-executed.
+Temp files may also be replicated across workers to a degree set by the `vine_tune` parameter `temp-replica-count'.
+Temp file replicas are useful if significant work is required to re-execute the task that created it.
 The contents of a temporary file can be obtained with `fetch_file`

 If it is necessary to unpack a file before it is used,